kjar0/516X-Final/README.md

 >> The TF-IDF Vectorizer takes string inputs and identifies the keywords from the document set based on the term frequency and inverse document frequency.
 Essentially it gives each keyword a score based on how relevant it is and how rare a word is in the entire document set.

 Next, I used the TF-IDF Vectorizer again to assess the course outcomes against job post keywords.
 I processed the course outcomes using the same formatting function used for the job posts.
 Then, I trained the model using job keywords and fit the combined job keyword and filtered outcomes.
 I trained the model using job keywords because I wanted that to be the "vocabulary" or set of terms used to assess the course outcomes.
 This way, the TF-IDF scores represent how each document performs compared against the standard of job postings.
-In this analysis, we are most interesting in seeing how the course competencies perform.
+In this analysis, we are most interested in seeing how the course competencies perform.
 ```
 # initialize vector and find TF-IDF matrix for each document
 tfidf_v = TfidfVectorizer()